 Another great risk for ssh daemon is empty passwords.
 Modern Linux distributions generally prohibits empty passwords but disabling empty passwords will make us sure.

 Enable Strict (Forced Security) Mode

-StrictMode is few checks done before the ssh server starts.
+StrictMode checks some cases before the ssh server starts.
 Ssh key, configuration files ownership, permission checks are performed before ssh daemon starts.
 If one of them fails the ssh server daemon does not starts.
 Strict mode is enabled by default but generally closed by system administrators.
 For security reasons, it should be enabled.

 Disable X11 Forwarding

 One of the best features for ssh is forwarding X11 over remote connections.
 This is a very useful feature for some system administrators and users.
 But this can create some security holes in the system.
 If X11 forwarding is not needed disable it.

 Now the last but one of the most important rules to make ssh servers and daemons secure.
 Updating is the magical way to make ssh more secure.